nuejs/nue/packages/www/docs/template-data.md

 # Template data
 Nue templates receive data from multiple sources that cascade and combine into a single context.
-Understanding how this data flows from YAML files to templates is essential for building dynamic sites.
+This guide covers how data flows from YAML files to templates.

 ## Data files